Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Preliminary

 where $\bm X' \coloneqq [\bm x'_1, \ldots, \bm x'_n]$ denotes the sequence of baseline embeddings\footnote{ We followed the common practice and employed a sequence of zero vectors as the baseline input.
 We used an interpretability library \href{https://captum.ai/}{captum}~\cite{kokhlikyan2020captum} to calculate the IG score and keep all parameters as default.}, and $\alpha$ denotes the interpolation coefficient.
 In practice, the integral is approximated using numerical integration with a finite number of steps.

-\paragraph{Contrastive explanations} For the \textsc{IE}, \textsc{GN}, and \textsc{I$\times$G} methods, we also adopt the contrastive explanation setting~\cite{yin-neubig-2022-interpreting}.
+\paragraph{Contrastive explanations} For the \textsc{IE}, \textsc{GN}, and \textsc{I$\times$G} methods, we adopt a contrastive explanation setting, which \citet{yin-neubig-2022-interpreting} have shown to be quantitatively superior to the original non-contrastive setting.
 IA methods in this setting measure how much an input token $x_i$ influences the model to increase the probability of target token $y_t$ while decreasing that of foil token $y_f$.
-A foil token can be defined as an output with an alternative, incorrect generalization (\cref{sec:testbeds}).
+A foil token can be defined as an output with an alternative answer, suffering from incorrect generalization (\cref{sec:testbeds}).
 Contrastive versions of \textsc{IE}, \textsc{GN}, and \textsc{I$\times$G} are defined as follows: